WISDOM FOR LIVING DAILY DEVOTIONAL

 The king of Israel, Ahab, sent this word to Ben-hadad, king of Syria, who was boasting and threatening to attack and destroy Samaria: “A warrior still dressing for battle should not boast like a warrior who has already won” (1 Kings 20:11 New Living Translation).
 The New King James puts it this way: “Let not the one who puts on his armor boast like the one who takes it off.”
 The LORD eventually gave Ahab victory over Ben-hadad.

 Let’s wage peace, not war.
 Nobody is sure how and when any war that starts will end.
 It’s better to establish peace and guard it jealously.
 Even the victor in a war still, somehow, suffers some losses.

 God wants His children to live in peace (1 Corinthians 7:15b).
 He doesn’t want the loss of lives and property, which happens when there is a breakdown of law and order.
 Hebrews 12:14a says to try to live in peace with everyone.
 Similarly, Romans 12:18 says to do your part to live in peace with everyone, as much as possible.

 The third stanza of the hymn, “Lord God, We Worship Thee”, says, “Lord God, we worship Thee!
-And pray Thee, Who hast blest us, That we may live in peace, and none henceforth molest us: O crown us with Thy love; Fulfill our cry to Thee: Our Father, grant our prayer”.The phrase: “That we may live in peace” is my prayer for my country at this time.
+And pray Thee, Who hast blest us, That we may live in peace, and none henceforth molest us: O crown us with Thy love; Fulfill our cry to Thee: Our Father, grant our prayer”.The phrase: “That we may live in peace” is my prayer for my country and your country at this time.
 That nobody will molest us henceforth.
-It could be your prayer for your country too.

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.